telekom-mms/Automated-Ansible-Role-Documentation/README.md

 The configuration options can be provided either via CLI arguments shown in `--help`, or a `--config-file` in YAML format.

-You can override the template used for rendering the document.
+You can override the `--output-template` used for rendering the document.
+This may be passed in a string containing Jinja2, or a path to a file.

-Example:
+Examples:

 ``` yaml
 ---